Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 Drawing up a task list without deliberation, is generally, an epiphenomenal exercise.
 For the relevant part of my mind to actually adopt these tasks as goals, I have to do the thinking to decide that they are worth the effort.

-But, by having a firm rule that for every item I add, I spend, at mimum, 3 mintuse up front thingking about, 1) I just can’t draw up fake lists, or add things to the list casually and 2) I
+But, by having a firm rule that for every item I add, I spend, at minimum, 3 minutes up front thinking about, 1) I just can’t draw up fake lists, or add things to the list casually and 2) I

 Some other ways to load things up include scheduling my day.